Class of 1942 Chair and Professor of Biochemistry, Biophysics and Structural Biology*

 The Chang Lab, 2020

-Transition Metal Signaling: From Metalloallostery to Metalloplasia in the Brain and Beyond.
-We are advancing a new paradigm of transition metal signaling, where essential nutrients like copper and iron can serve as dynamic signaling messengers to regulate protein function beyond their traditional roles as static active site cofactors.
-We develop activity-based sensing fluorescent probes for imaging mobile transition metal pools and activity-based proteomics probes for discovery and characterization of enzymes regulated by metalloallostery.
-These chemical tools enable us to decipher complex biology such as sleep behavior and fat metabolism at a molecular and systems level.
-Working across cell, zebrafish, and mouse models, we identify disease vulnerabilities to metal nutrients to develop new modalities for drug discovery, such as targeting metalloplasias that rely on metal-dependent cell proliferation in cancer, neurodegenerative diseases, and metabolic liver diseases.
+Transition Metal Signaling and Metalloallostery: Bioinorganic Chemistry Beyond Active Sites.
+We are advancing a new paradigm of transition metal signaling, where metal nutrients like copper and iron can serve as dynamic signals to regulate protein function by metalloallostery, going beyond their traditional roles as static active site cofactors.
+We develop activity-based sensing probes for imaging mobile transition metal pools and activity-based proteomics probes for identifying allosteric metal sites in proteins.
+These chemical tools enable us to decipher the complex biology of sleep, cognition, and obesity in cell, zebrafish, and mouse models.
+We also develop medicines to target metals as disease vulnerabilities in cancer, neurodegeneration, and metabolic liver disorders.
+These drug discovery efforts focus on cuproplasia and cuproptosis, newly recognized forms of copper-dependent cell proliferation and cell death, respectively.

 Artificial Photosynthesis: Catalyzing Sustainable Electrosynthesis.
-We develop catalysts for sustainable electrosynthesis to address changing climate and rising global energy demands.
-Inspired by natural photosynthesis, which catalyzes conversion of the abundant chemical resources of light, water, and carbon dioxide to produce the value-added products needed to sustain life, we are taking a unified approach to this small-molecule activation problem by creating molecular electrocatalysts for carbon dioxide capture and conversion as well as nitrogen/phosphorus cycling that draw on design principles from molecular, materials, and biological catalysis and operate in water.
+We develop catalysts for sustainable electrosynthesis to address climate change and rising global energy demands.
+Inspired by natural photosynthesis, which produces the value-added products needed to sustain life from light, water, and carbon dioxide, we use biological design principles to create synthetic molecular electrocatalysts for carbon dioxide capture and conversion as well as nitrogen/phosphorus cycling.

 1. "Searching for Harmony in Transition-Metal Signaling", Chang, C. J. Nature Chem.
 Biol.
 2015, 111, 744-747.